Torc Robotics

-In 2025, Torc announced a revised growth strategy emphasizing expansion of its autonomous truck hub in Texas and strengthening its technology footprint in Michigan.
-Operations at its Albuquerque, New Mexico, test site and Stuttgart, Germany technology hub were phased out in the first half of the year.

-Torc emphasizes that its autonomous driving technology is not designed as an aftermarket retrofit but is being developed within Daimler Truck’s OEM framework, integrating the virtual driver, sensors, and supporting systems into the vehicle platform.
+Until becoming a subsidiary of Daimler, Torc produced unmanned and autonomous technology that retrofits existing machinery and vehicles.
+Its custom products, software, and automation kits have been used on vehicles in several industries, including military, mining, agriculture, and automotive over the last decade.
+Through 2014, 50 percent of Torc's revenue came from defense work and the rest from commercial customers.
+Some of its end users include the United States Department of Defense, the U.S. Marines, Air Force Research Labs (AFRL), Caterpillar, and DCD Protected Mobility.

 History

 Founding

-In 2005, the company was founded by a group of Virginia Tech graduate students, including former Torc CEO Michael Fleming, Ben Hastings, and Mike Avitabile.
-Torc partnered with Virginia Tech to compete in the 2007 Urban Challenge, hosted by DARPA.
-Torc's Ford Escape vehicle, nicknamed Odin, placed third out of 35 teams, winning a US$500,000 prize.
+In 2005, the company was founded by a group of Virginia Tech graduate students, including Michael Fleming.

+Torc partnered with Virginia Tech to compete in the 2007 Urban Challenge, hosted by the Department of Defense Advanced Research Projects Agency (DARPA).
+Teams were challenged to build a fully autonomous vehicle that could travel 60 miles of urban and off-road environments in less than six hours.

+Torc's Ford Escape vehicle, named Odin, placed third out of 35 competing teams, winning the $500,000 prize.
+The other top-2 finishers included Tartan Racing, of Carnegie Mellon University and General Motors, and the Stanford Racing Team.

-In 2010, Torc partnered with a robotics team at Virginia Tech to develop a vehicle for the National Federation of the Blind's Blind Driver Challenge.
-The team received National Instruments' 2010 Application of the Year for the project.
-Using a Ford Escape, Torc implemented its ByWire drive-by-wire modules, Safestop wireless emergency stop system, and PowerHub distribution modules on the vehicle.
-On January 29, 2011, a blind driver independently drove Torc's vehicle on the road course at the Daytona Speedway.
+In 2010, Torc partnered with a robotics team at Virginia Tech to develop a vehicle for the National Federation of the Blind's (NFB) Blind Driver Challenge.
+The team received the National Instruments' 2010 Application of the Year for the project.

+Using a Ford Escape, Torc implemented its ByWire drive-by-wire conversion modules, Safestop wireless emergency stop system, and PowerHub distribution modules on the vehicle.

+On January 29, 2011, a blind driver independently drove Torc's vehicle down the main straightaway onto the road course at the Daytona Speedway.

-In 2012, Torc researchers participated in the DARPA Robotics Challenge with Team ViGIR (Virginia–Germany Interdisciplinary Robotics Team).
-The team advanced to the finals.
+In 2012, Torc researchers participated in the DARPA Robotics Challenge (DRC) with Team ViGIR (Virginia-Germany Interdisciplinary Robotics Team).
+The program challenged teams to develop robotic software and hardware capabilities to support first responders.
+The team made it to the finale.

-Defense and Heavy Equipment
+Defense and heavy equipment

-Torc's technology was used in military and heavy industrial applications globally.
-One such vehicle was GUSS (Ground Unmanned Support Surrogate), an autonomous vehicle used to carry equipment for the U.S. Marine Corps.
-Torc also developed a sensor-fusion system for the U.S. Department of Defense to increase high-speed obstacle detection, classification, and prediction.
-In 2012, Torc's autonomous vehicle for AFRL demonstrated expedient runway surveys, soil-hardness measurement, terrain data collection, and hazard reporting.
-Torc also developed a remote-control solution for hazardous mining areas.
+Torc's technology is currently being used in military applications in various parts of the world.
+One such vehicle is GUSS (Ground Unmanned Support Surrogate) an autonomous vehicle used to carry equipment for the Marines.
+Torc has also developed an advanced sensor fusion system for the Department of Defense that is used to increase high-speed obstacle detection, classification, and prediction.

+In 2012, Torc's autonomous vehicle for Air Force Research Labs (AFRL) demonstrated its ability to perform expedient runway surveys, collect soil hardness measurements, provide terrain data, and report hazards to flight.

+Torc developed a remote-control version for hazardous mining areas.
+The team replicated the cab of a 240-ton haul truck and created a system to allow operators to teleoperate the haul truck from a safe distance away.